 "ANZSOG has given me another layer, another step up, to enhance what was already there.
 I now know how to navigate relationships for the benefit of the people who I’ve been trying to provide a platform for; which is vulnerable Aboriginal people.
 And now I truly understand what my purpose is." - Paulleen Markwort, Specialist Adviser – Aboriginal Reform Projects, Department of Health and Human Services (2016 EMPA alumni, Alumni Ambassador and current Alumni Advisory Council member)

-ANZSOG’s Alumni Advisory Council was appointed in 2018 to represent our 3500-strong alumni and give them a greater involvement in ANZSOG’s activities and the chance to advise on our future direction.
+ANZSOG’s inaugural Alumni Advisory Council was appointed in 2018 to represent our 3500-strong alumni and give them a greater involvement in ANZSOG’s activities and the chance to advise on our future direction.

 The Council’s objectives are to build a strong, engaged and cohesive alumni community, and foster two-way communication between alumni and the ANZSOG executive, and between alumni and public services.

-It provides advice to ANZSOG on program delivery, support capability and leadership development in the public service, and encourages equity and diversity in ANZSOG program participation.
+It provides strategic advice to ANZSOG on program delivery, support capability and leadership development in the public service, and encourages equity and diversity in ANZSOG program participation.